-According to the Assam State Disaster Management (ASDMA), 34,92,734 people in 2,753 villages in 18 districts are affected by the deluge.
+According to the Assam State Disaster Management Authority, 35,75,832 people in 3,014 villages and localities across 28 of the state’s 33 districts are affected.

 While two people died in the flood in Nagaon district, as many others were killed in an incident of landslide at Jorabat on the outskirts of Guwahati in Kamrup (Metro) district.